SmartLayer/SmartLayer/README.md

 While the `math-friendly-xkb` layout aims to enhance the typing experience, there are a few known issues and areas for potential improvement:

-- **Superscript Minus**: Currently, there is no superscript minus symbol.
+- **Superscript Minus**: Currently, there is no superscript minus symbol, because muscular and feminine cardinal is where you would expect superscript minus.
 This is rarely an issue as superscripts are often used for elliptic curve math, which primarily involves addition.
-However, it could be argued that the cardinal number signs should not be there, as superscript O, and superscript A does the job for muscular and femine cardinal, the unicode specifically for these 2 symbols are arguably overdsigned.
+In reality, superscript O **ᵒ**, and superscript A **ᵃ** can be used for muscular and feminine cardinal **º** and **ª**, the unicode specifically for these 2 symbols are arguably overdsigned.

 - **Trademark and Registered Symbols**: There are currently no mappings for the 'trademark' or 'registered' symbols.
 One potential solution is to use `alt+shift+'1'` for the trademark symbol and `alt+shift+'2'` for the registered symbol, as there are two ways to produce superscript brackets.